-During recording for what was meant to be a Graham Nash/David Crosby album in 1980, Crosby showed signs of major crack addiction (at age 39, no less).
+During a recording session for a Graham Nash album that came out in 1980, David Crosby showed signs of serious crack addiction.
 According to Nash, Crosby was pale and covered in sores when they started to record.
-When Crosby's crack pipe fell off of his amp and shattered, he stopped a jam to try to repair it.
+When Crosby's pipe for smoking crack fell off his amp and shattered, he stopped a jam to try to repair it.

 When A Gang Of Mexican Vigilantes Framed Him, Crosby Paid Off Officials And Got Some Free Drugs

-"Prison is a very effective tool for getting your attention.
+Prison is a very effective tool for getting your attention.
 When I went in, I was a junkie and a freebaser - as far down the drug totem pole as you can go.
 And I was psychotic.
-Eventually, you wake up from that nightmare you put yourself in and remember who you are."
+Eventually, you wake up from that nightmare you put yourself in and remember who you are.